open-resources/physics_bank/content/public/018.Electrostatics/Electric Dipoles/Direction_of_Rotation/Direction_of_Rotation.md

     partial-credit-method: EDC
 myst:
   substitutions:
+    params:
+      vars:
-    params_vars_title: Direction of Dipole Rotation
+        title: Direction of Dipole Rotation
+      part2:
+        ans1:
-    params_part2_ans1_value: The Hydrogen atom now experiences a weaker Electric Field
+          value: The Hydrogen atom now experiences a weaker Electric Field
+        ans2:
-    params_part2_ans2_value: The Hydrogen atom now experiences a stronger Electric Field
+          value: The Hydrogen atom now experiences a stronger Electric Field
+        ans3:
-    params_part2_ans3_value: The dipole experiences a net force towards the sphere
+          value: The dipole experiences a net force towards the sphere
+        ans4:
-    params_part2_ans4_value: The dipole experiences a net force away from the sphere
+          value: The dipole experiences a net force away from the sphere
+        ans5:
-    params_part2_ans5_value: The dipole will not experience a net torque as r and F are parallel
+          value: The dipole will not experience a net torque as r and F are parallel
+        ans6:
-    params_part2_ans6_value: The dipole will experience a net torque as r and F are parallel
+          value: The dipole will experience a net torque as r and F are parallel
+      part3:
+        ans1:
-    params_part3_ans1_value: There will be a small downward contribution to the net force
+          value: There will be a small downward contribution to the net force
+        ans2:
-    params_part3_ans2_value: There will be a small upward contribution to the net force
+          value: There will be a small upward contribution to the net force
+        ans3:
-    params_part3_ans3_value: The molecule experiences a net torque tending to rotate the dipole so that the F atom is closer to charged sphere
+          value: The molecule experiences a net torque tending to rotate the dipole so that the F atom is closer to charged sphere
+        ans4:
-    params_part3_ans4_value: The molecule experiences a net torque tending to rotate the dipole so that the F atom is further away from charged sphere
+          value: The molecule experiences a net torque tending to rotate the dipole so that the F atom is further away from charged sphere
+        ans5:
-    params_part3_ans5_value: Both forces have the same magnitude but not quite opposite directions
+          value: Both forces have the same magnitude but not quite opposite directions
+        ans6:
-    params_part3_ans6_value: Both forces have the same magnitude and opposite directions
+          value: Both forces have the same magnitude and opposite directions
 ---
-# {{ params_vars_title }}
+# {{ params.vars.title }}
 Hydrogen fluoride is a polar molecule with a bond length of about 0.92 x 10-10 m and can be roughly modeled as having a point charge of 6.6 x 10-20 C on the hydrogen atom and another of -6.6 x 10-20 C on the fluorine atom.

 <img src="dipoles.png" width="400">